omidarmat/onLearn/sql.md

 In this query you want to find all the cities that does not have an area of `8223` or `3043`, `AND` also the city must have the name `Delhi`.

 > You can perform calculations in the `WHERE` statement.
 You just need to keep in mind that the order of execution in the filtering statement is prioritised for mathematical calculations and then comparisons.
-In the example below, `population` will be divided by `aread` and then the result will be compared to `6000`.
+In the example below, `population` will be divided by `area` and then the result will be compared to `6000`.

 ```sql
 SELECT